 “Travel far enough, you meet yourself”

 Where to stay.
 Cheapest student option: a hostel (despite the stories you’ve heard, you can get lovely hostels - I promise!).
 If you're looking for a balcony to read your book on (cottage/house/villa/apartment), I would recommend AirBnB and Housetrip.
 If you can’t decide, have a look at Trivago to compare prices.
 For the solo traveller - these websites let rooms out too, so you could live with a family.
 This is a great way to meet people and immerse yourself in a different culture (hey, they might even cook for you too).
+Remember, if your a gap year or university student, you don't want to break the bank - budgeting is key!

 “When preparing to travel, lay out all your clothes and all your money.
 Then take half the clothes and twice the money.”